-C L A S S R O O M A T T E N D A N C E EXPECTED ATTENDANCE: Student are expected to attend every class for which they are scheduled and to arrive on time.
+EXPECTED ATTENDANCE: Student are expected to attend every class for which they are scheduled and to arrive on time.
 Instructors will keep an accurate record of class attendance.
 Students are responsible for contacting their instructors when unavoidable absences occur and for maintaining contact every few days during any necessary extended absence.
 Continued absences and lateness may result in a lowered or failing grade.
 Students are responsible for the grade they earned in class.

-20% RULE: Up to 20% of the course can be missed without receiving a failing grade; this means that two class periods can be missed, or one class period and two late arrivals (two late arrivals is equal to one absence).
-If a student misses two classes and is late one or more times, this exceeds the 20% rule, and a failing grade will be awarded.
+30% RULE: Up to 30% of the course can be missed without receiving a failing grade; this means that two class periods can be missed, or one class period and two late arrivals (two late arrivals is equal to one absence).
+If a student misses two classes and is late one or more times, this exceeds the 30% rule, and a failing grade will be awarded.

 COMMUNICATION: Missed instructional time is a serious deterrent to learning.
 A student is responsible for fulfilling the requirements of the course by attending all classes (including labs and clinical) and completing course assignments.
-The student must maintain contact (email or office visit in person) with the instructor if there are extenuating circumstances such as an accident, illness, or death in the family.
+The student must maintain contact with the instructor if there are extenuating circumstances such as an accident, illness, or death in the family.
 Students may be absence for various reasons, but any absence from class is still considered an absence.

-C L I N I C A L A T T E N D A N C E Many factors are in play when calculating clinical attendance, and clinical absence.
+Many factors are in play when calculating clinical attendance, and clinical absence.
 Any clinical time missed WILL be documented on the student's clinical attendance record.
 The missed clinical time will be counted towards the percentage of absences, and toward the clinical grade.